-- 5.21 During military turns the concepts of enemy, friendly and neutral are codified in the rules as follows.
-China units and hexes are enemy to Indo-Am units and hexes.
-Regional power factions that agree to military cooperation with one global power faction are friendly to that global power faction and enemy to the other.
-A regional power faction not in formal military cooperation with a global power faction will nonetheless "align with" that global power faction immediately after it strikes that global power faction's enemy.
-Aligned factions are friendly to each other and on the same side; even though they may not be in formal military cooperation and therefore unable to sync there movement and strikes.
+5.21 During military turns the concepts of enemy, friendly and neutral are codified in the rules as follows.
+PRC units and hexes are enemy to USA units and hexes.
+Regional powers that agree to military cooperation with one global power are friendly to that global power and enemy to the other.
+A regional power not in formal military cooperation with a global power will nonetheless "align with" that global power immediately after it strikes that global power's enemy.
+Aligned powers are friendly to each other and on the same side; even though they may not be in formal military cooperation and therefore unable to sync there movement and strikes.
 All units within a side are friendly to each other.
-Regional power factions that do not strike or agree to military cooperation with either global power remain neutral. - 5.22 Given the standard sequence of play, regional power factions will usually (barring independent action or a scenario special rule) be neutral during the first military turn.
+Regional powers that do not strike or agree to military cooperation with either global power remain neutral.

+5.22 Given the standard sequence of play, regional powers will usually (barring independent action or a scenario special rule) be neutral during the first military turn.
 That is, they cannot declare military cooperation until the military negotiations phase which occurs last in the turn.
-However, a neutral faction could independently initiate an engagement at its place in the default order and thereby align with a global power faction without military cooperation. - 5.23 Ordinarily, the land portion of home country hexes of neutral factions are off limits to foreign factions during military turns.
-Home country hexes include all those hexes outside of islet claims that contain land of the faction in question.
-Foreign units should not move on land, or trace range/strikes into or over the land portion of a neutral faction's home country hexes.
+However, a neutral nation could independently initiate an engagement at its place in the default order and thereby align with a global power without military cooperation.

+5.23 Ordinarily, the land portion of home country hexes of neutral nations are off limits to foreign nations during military turns.
+Home country hexes include all those hexes outside of islet claims that contain land of the nation in question.
+Foreign units should not move on land, or trace range/strikes into or over the land portion of a neutral nation's home country hexes.
 Therefore, air and naval movement and range tracing can still occur over neutral littoral hexes without violating neutrality so long as the path never crosses an all-land hex side.
-Foreign units in neutral hexes as a result of political card play can remain there, are free to leave, and can even return to those specific hexes without violating neutrality; but they cannot conduct strikes from neutral home country hexes.
+Foreign units in neutral hexes as a result of political card play (such as basing or humanitarian relief operations) can remain there, are free to leave, and can even return to those specific hexes without violating neutrality; but they cannot conduct strikes from neutral home country hexes.

-- 5.24 However, foreign nations can choose to violate neutrality by entering the land portion of neutral home country hexes and/or striking neutral units.
-Such violations, once complete, immediately push the neutral faction (including all of its member nations) onto the side opposing the aggressor; that is, the neutral declares military cooperation, without the need for prior card play, with the non-violating side after a foreign unit enters its homeland and/or finishes a strike against at least one of its units.
-If the neutral was violated by another neutral, then that violated neutral can declare which global power faction it wishes to join in military cooperation.
-Note that islet claims are NOT homeland hexes so landing on them does not violate neutrality, but striking neutral units on them certainly would. - 5.25 A neutral faction can decide to independently conduct an engagement at its place in the default order.
+5.24 However, foreign nations can choose to violate neutrality by entering the land portion of neutral home country hexes and/or striking neutral units.
+Such violations, once complete, immediately push the neutral onto the side opposing the aggressor; that is, the neutral declares military cooperation, without the need for prior card play, with the non-violating side after a foreign unit enters its homeland and/or finishes a strike against at least one of its units.
+If the neutral was violated by another neutral, then that violated neutral can declare which global power it wishes to join in military cooperation.
+Note that islet claims are NOT homeland hexes so landing on them does not violate neutrality, but striking neutral units on them certainly would.

+5.25 A neutral nation can decide to independently conduct an engagement at its place in the default order.
 If that neutral declares a strike, it immediately loses neutral status and joins the side it is not striking.
-But, is not necessarily in "military cooperation" with its new global power faction partner and therefore cannot move/fight in sync with its global power faction partner unless and until it declares military cooperation.
+But, is not necessarily in "military cooperation" with its new global power partner and therefore cannot move/fight in sync with its global power partner unless and until it declares military cooperation.